 The ethnic composition of Flathead County is rather homogenous.
-In 2010, approximately 96% of the population was white, with the remaining 4% of the population comprised of one or more other races.
-African Americans represent 0.5% of the population; American Indian and Alaska Native represent 2.4%; individuals of Asian descent represent 1.0% of the population, with Native Hawaiian, Pacific Islander or those of other origin make up the remaining 0.8% of the population.
+In 2010, approximately 96% of the population was white, with the remaining 4% comprised of one or more other races.
+African Americans represented 0.5% of the population; American Indian and Alaska Native represented 2.4%; individuals of Asian descent represented 1.0% of the population, and Native Hawaiian, Pacific Islander or those of other origin making up the remaining 0.8% of the population.
+As of 2020 the racial breakdown is shown in Table 3.2 below.